Instagram Tips for Musicians | Hashtags to Promote Music and More

 This one won't matter as much in terms of getting your page in front of others; more so, this impacts how easily people will be able to find you.

-This tip may feel like a given, but you may be surprised.
+You don't have to be a digital marketing expert to know the value of this, but you may be surprised to see what kind of band profiles are out there.
 Make sure your handle and name accurately reflect your band name, musician (stage) name, or music production company label.

 Even if you're not quite sure if Instagram is right for you, make sure you jump on and secure your band name/company name.
 Technically, every second you wait is another second someone else could snag that handle.